Eddy County, New Mexico: History

 The county was named for cattle rancher Charles B. Eddy.
-When the territorial legislature set the boundaries of Eddy County, in 1889, Seven Rivers was named the county seat.
+When the territorial legislature set the boundaries of Eddy County in 1889, Seven Rivers was named the county seat.
 During an election in 1890 for new county commissioners, a referendum was on the ballot to change the seat from Seven Rivers to the town of Eddy.
 The referendum passed by a vote of 331 to 83.
 In that year, the census said Eddy had only 278 people and they cast 241 of the winning votes.
 The referendum also included the building of a courthouse.
-Charles Eddy donated the land which consisted of an entire town block.
+Charles Eddy donated the land, which consisted of an entire town block.
 The county commissioners authorized a contract for $30,000 to build a brick courthouse.
 (In 1899, the town of Eddy changed its name to Carlsbad.)

-On January 10, 1891, the first railroad train on the new Pecos Valley Railroad arrived in Eddy, from Pecos, Texas.
+On January 10, 1891, the first railroad train on the new Pecos Valley Railroad arrived in Eddy from Pecos, Texas.
 Crops of cotton and alfalfa (which were found to be the perfect crops for the Eddy County area), along with cattle, sheep, wool, and people, could be moved into and out of the area with ease, now.
 This brought more investors and many more settlers into the area.

 In 1902, Carlsbad Caverns were discovered about 18 mi southwest of Carlsbad town.
 The discovery is still disputed between Jim White and Abijah Long.
 The caves are now known as Carlsbad Caverns National Park.
-The caverns have brought many millions of visitors from around the world into Eddy County.
+The caverns have brought many millions of visitors from around the world to Eddy County.

 Oil was discovered in Eddy County in 1909, near the town of Dayton (8 mi south of Artesia).
-Another big oil strike happened in 1923, when Martin Yates Jr., purchased a well near Artesia, and southeastern New Mexico was said to be "gushing oil!".
+Another big oil strike happened in 1923, when Martin Yates Jr. purchased a well near Artesia, and southeastern New Mexico was said to be "gushing oil!"
 Drilling commenced at a furious pace and by 1938, the area's oil production was valued at $32 million annually.